zaher88abd/zaher88abd/README.md

 <br><br>

 - :man_technologist: I am a `Software Engineer` based in Oshawa, Ontario, Canada.
+- :briefcase: Currently working at [`Korechi Innovations Inc.`](https://korechi.com/) on projects like "Pik’r Connect", "Pik’r Studio", and lead the software team.
 - :iphone: I specialize in `Mobile Development` (Flutter, Android, iOS).
 - :robot: I have a strong interest in `Machine Learning` and have experience with TensorFlow.
-- :briefcase: Currently working at `Korechi Innovations Inc.` on projects like "Pik’r Connect" and "Pik’r Studio".
 - :mortar_board: I hold a `Master's degree in Computer Science` from Dalhousie University.
 - :books: I’m always `learning new technologies` and improving my skills.
 - :speech_balloon: I’m fluent in `Arabic` and `English`, with basic proficiency in `Turkish`.
-- :trophy: Awarded the `Rising Star Award` for my contributions in software development.
+- :trophy: Awarded the Rising Star Award for my contributions to the Halifax Community.
-- :mailbox: Feel free to reach out to me at [m.zaherabdulmoula@dal.ca](mailto:m.zaherabdulmoula@dal.ca) or +1 902-441-2277.
+- :mailbox: Feel free to reach out to me at [zaher88abd@gmail.com](mailto:zaher88abd@gmail.com) or +1 902-441-2277.
 <br>